jitsucom/dbt-jitsu/README.md

 New to dbt packages?
 Read more about them [here](https://docs.getdbt.com/docs/building-a-dbt-project/package-management/).
 1. Include this package in your `packages.yml`
 2. Run `dbt deps`
-3. Include the following in your `dbt_project.yml` directly within your `vars:` block (making sure to handle indenting appropriately). **Update the value to point to your jitsu pageviews table**.
+3. Include the following in your `dbt_project.yml` directly within your `vars:` block (making sure to handle indenting appropriately). **Update the value to point to your table that includes pageviews**.

 ```YAML
 # dbt_project.yml